-When an emergency strikes, there's no time to start researching how to respond.
-For your own safety and the safety of your friends and family, it's a good idea to learn about emergency protocol and first aid methods.
-By learning in advance, you'll ensure that you can respond quickly and appropriately if there's ever an emergency situation.
-From natural disasters to traffic accidents, you never know when a situation will arise that will demand quick thinking, cool nerves, and a little bit of know-how.
+When an emergency strikes, there's no time to start researching on how to respond.
+For your own safety and the safety of your friends and family, it's a good idea to learn about emergency protocols and first aid methods.
+By learning in advance, you'll ensure that you can respond quickly and appropriately if there is an emergency situation.
+From natural disasters to traffic accidents, you never know when a situation will arise that will demand quick thinking, cool nerves, an adequate knowledge.

 Be Prepared for an Emergency

 The first step you can take towards emergency preparedness is education.
 Take time to learn about the most common emergency situations that could affect you and your loved ones.
 Research which types of natural disasters are most likely to affect your community, whether it's hurricanes, floods, or tornadoes.
 Consider, too, which extra risk factors may particularly affect you and your family.
 For example, if you have small children and you live near a body of water, you should make sure you understand what to do in cases of drowning.

 While each person runs into slightly different risks, depending on lifestyle and geography, many of the most common emergency situations can happen to anyone.
 Health-related emergencies, such as sudden heart attacks or strokes, can affect a surprisingly wide cross-section of the population.
 Automobile accidents are anNaturally, takin extremely common cause of injury.
 Whether an accident results in minor whiplash or more serious injuries, it's important to learn how to respond quickly.
 Many emergency situations involve threatening situations with other people.
 It's worth learning what to do in cases of muggings, home burglaries, and other scenarios where your personal safety may be endangered.